samirbije/reactRouter/README.md

 •	Update articles
 •	Delete articles

-Rather than using the fake REST API, I have developed a simple backend REST APIs using PHP,MySQL and front end parts have been fully coded using SPA framework,React.
+Rather than using the fake REST API, I have developed a simple backend REST APIs using PHP,MySQL and front end parts have been fully coded using React.

 Installation Requirements.